 The SJHCG Amputee Clinic provides amputee care to residents of Guelph and the surrounding area.

 The Amputee team includes a physiatrist, prosthetist, and physiotherapist.
 If needed, a referral can be made to an occupational therapist and nurse practitioner.

 A physiatrist is a physician that specializes in physical medicine and rehabilitation.
 Our team physiatrist provides medical assessment and oversees the team that manages your medical care.

-Our team physiotherapist provides assessment to determine your rehab needs by providing treatment through outpatient therapy services.
+Our physiotherapist facilitates an assessment to determine your rehab needs and provides treatment through outpatient therapy services.
 The physiotherapist assists you in becoming independent and provides you with education on prosthetic use, walking approach, and strategies in performing daily activities with your prosthesis.

 Our Clinic Secretary will provide you with your appointment in the clinic and contact you with follow-up information.